RetroDECK/ES-DE/INSTALL.md

 _The --anti-aliasing option is not available if ES-DE is built using the OpenGL ES renderer and the --no-update-check option is not available for builds where the application updater is disabled._

 As you can see above, you can override the home directory path using the `--home` flag.
-So by running for instance the command `emulationstation --home ~/games/emulation`, ES-DE will use `~/games/emulation/.emulationstation` as its application home directory.
+So by running for instance the command `es-de --home ~/games/emulation`, ES-DE will use `~/games/emulation/ES-DE` as its application data directory.
 Be aware that this option completely replaces what is considered the home directory, meaning the default ROM directory ~/ROMs would be resolved to ~/games/emulation/ROMs.
 The same is true for the emulator core locations if es_find_rules.xml is configured to look for them relative to the home directory.
 So of course RetroArch and other emulators would also need to be configured to use ~/games/emulation as its base directory in this instance.

 Setting --resolution to a lower or higher value than the display resolution will add a border to the application window.
 The exception is if defining a lower resolution than the display resolution in combination with the --fullscreen-padding flag as this will pad the screen contents on a black background.
 This can be combined with the --screenoffset option for exact positioning on displays where bezels or similar may obstruct part of the viewable area.

 The --no-update-check option only disabled the application updater for the current startup.
 To permanently disable this functionality use the _Check for application updates_ option in the _Other settings_ menu.
 The command line option is primarily intended for the unlikely event that the application updater breaks the application and makes it impossible to start.

 Running with the --create-system-dirs option will generate all the game system directories in the ROMs folder.
 This is equivalent to starting ES-DE with no game ROMs present and pressing the _Create directories_ button.
 Detailed output for the directory creation will be available in es_log.txt and the application will quit immediately after the directories have been created.
+By default placeholder entries will be skipped, if you want to still create these directories then set the CreatePlaceholderSystemDirectories option to true in es_settings.xml.

 For the following options, the es_settings.xml file is immediately updated/saved when passing the parameter:
 ```